iac-oslo/avnm-labs/docs/labs/lab-02/index.md

 Note!
 If you don't like using the Azure portal, you can also create the IP Address Pool using Azure CLI.
 If that's the case, go to `Task #1.1`.

-Navigate to the `vnm-norwayeast-avnm-labs` Virtual Network Manager and select the `IP address management->IP address pools` section.
+Navigate to the `vnm-westeurope-avnm-labs` Virtual Network Manager and select the `IP address management->IP address pools` section.
 Click on `Create` to create a new Address Pool.
 ![Create Address Pool](../../assets/images/lab-02/create-address-pool.png)

 Fill in the following information: